berkes/rust-pres/pres.md

 * Software should work for decades.
 * The Proper Thing is the Default and The Easiest to do.
-* Simpler (not easier): Hosting, Testing, Delivery.
+* Simpler (not easier): Maintainance, Hosting, Testing, Delivery.

 ## Good things

 * Compiler forces you to think.
 * Type checker, Borrow checker makes you a better developer.
 * Brilliant Compiler Errors.
-Clippy, Type/Borrow feels like a Peer Programmer.
+Feels like a Peer Programmer.
+* Built in testing, formatting, linting.
 * Supereasy to deploy.
 * If it compiles, it's done.
 * Works today.
 Works in 10 years.